crowdtap/parachute/README.md

 * `scripts` - Commands to execute at predefined points in the install process.
   The following are recognized: `preresolve`, `postresolve`, `preinstall`, and `postinstall`.

+* __Treeish__ - Dependencies can point to a specific commit or branch using the following example syntax: `git@github.com:crowdtap/assets.shared.git#some-branch`.

 Example: